Judge unsure if virus requires changes to Wisconsin election

 Judge unsure if virus requires changes to Wisconsin electionNew

 MADISON, Wis.
-(AP) — A federal judge questioned whether it would be right to order an easing of Wisconsin’s absentee voting regulations ahead of the November presidential election.
-Democrats and allied groups sued ahead of the state’s April election demanding that Judge William Conley ease absentee voting requirements as the pandemic began.
-The U.S. Supreme Court blocked them but the groups renewed their requests for November.
+(AP) — A federal judge has questioned whether it would be right to order an easing of Wisconsin’s absentee voting regulations ahead of the November presidential election.
+Democrats and allied groups sued ahead of the state’s April election, urging Judge William Conley to ease absentee voting requirements as the pandemic began.
+The U.S. Supreme Court blocked them, but the groups renewed their requests for November.
 Conley said during a hearing Wednesday that people know more about the virus now and he’s not sure he should take such substantial steps.
-Meanwhile, Gov. Tony Evers activated the National Guard to serve as poll workers for Tuesday’s state primary after election officials said they’re more than 900 workers short statewide.
+Meanwhile, Democratic Gov. Tony Evers activated the National Guard to serve as poll workers for Tuesday’s state primary.